Exclusive 3.5 GPA Scholarships with 2025 Deadlines

 Since this money is sent straight to the college and not the student, it does not count as income and is not taxed.
 Occasionally, a student receives more scholarship awards than they need to pay for their college tuition and is sent a scholarship refund of the excess award amount.
 Institutions issuing scholarship refunds can lead to scholarship awards being counted as income.

 Do you have a great GPA?
-Check out these academic scholarships to maximize your financial aid awards!
+Check out these academic scholarships and valedictorian scholarships to maximize your financial aid awards!

 Frequently Asked Questions